 Flow-Based

-Continuous flow visualised on a board with WIP limits.
-No fixed sprints — work is pulled through stages as capacity allows.
+Continuous flow managed on a visual board with WIP limits.
+No fixed sprints.
+Work is pulled through stages as capacity allows.
 Best for support, maintenance and operations teams.

 🏢